Sports and Exercise Safety

 Mouthguards can protect your mouth, teeth, and tongue:

-- You should wear a mouthguard if you play a contact sport or other sport where head injury is a risk, such as football, basketball, hockey, volleyball, martial arts, boxing, or wrestling.
+- Wear a mouthguard if you play a contact sport where head injury is a risk, such as football, lacrosse, basketball, hockey, volleyball, martial arts, boxing, or wrestling.

 - Mouthguards can be fitted for your mouth by a dentist or purchased at sports stores.